NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Introduction

-From the learning perspective, the current mainstream end-to-end fine-tuning paradigm makes the model overemphasize the task-specific signals and domain biases but loses the ability to capture essential matching signals that can be used across different matching tasks and domains for IR.
-For example in Figure~\ref{figure:example}, learning only the PI task causes the model to over-focus on the exact matching signals, such as `cell' and `cycle', as well as question marks which makes it hard to generalize.
-However, there are matching signals that are shared across tasks, and in this paper, we classify matching signals into three essential matching signals, namely exact matching signals, semantic matching signals, and inference matching signals.
-Exact matching signals focus on the word overlapping.
-It is shown that exact matching signals are important in all text matching tasks, for example, query term importance in DR~\cite{drmm, deeprank}, lexical overlap features in PI~\cite{pipqr} and bigram counts in QA~\cite{open-domain-qa}.
-Semantic matching signals measure semantic alignment.
-Many studies prove that introducing semantic information into DR~\cite{dssm} and PI~\cite{matchpyramid} can improve the performance, especially for QA that dense retrieval~\cite{dense-retrival} is better than sparse retrieval, e.g. DPR~\cite{dpr} and ORQA~\cite{orqa}.
+{Then, we point out that the core sub-task of the state-of-the-art (i.e. PLM-based) NIR models is text matching.
+Text matching aims to estimate the relevance score between two texts for a specific task.
+Generalization in neural information retrieval can be converted to the generalization of text matching.
+The foundation for the NIR models to estimate the relevance score between texts in text matching is the matching signal.
+Although there are certain differences in the matching signals for different retrieval tasks, there are matching signals that are shared across tasks and we call them essential matching signals.
+Since paraphrase identification (PI)~\cite{pi} and natural language inference (NLI)~\cite{nli} are also two mainstream text matching tasks (but are not IR tasks) and can also provide the shared essential matching signals, we also incorporate them into the analysis of matching signals.
+We take three most common and unambiguous essential matching signals across five text matching tasks as examples, namely exact matching signals, semantic matching signals, and inference matching signals.
+As shown in Figure~\ref{figure:example}, exact matching signals play a crucial role in all text matching tasks by focusing on word overlap.
+They are important in various text matching tasks, such as query term importance in DR\cite{drmm, deeprank}, lexical overlap features in PI\cite{pipqr}, and bigram counts in QA~\cite{open-domain-qa}.
+Semantic matching signals measure the semantic association between texts beyond just word overlap.
+Many studies prove that introducing semantic information into DR~\cite{dssm} and PI~\cite{matchpyramid} can improve the performance, especially for QA that dense retrieval~\cite{dense-retrival} is better than lexical retrieval by training on sufficient in-domain data, e.g. DPR~\cite{dpr} and ORQA~\cite{orqa}.
 Inference matching signals infer implication relationship.
 NLI, QA, and RD have to infer the implication relation between the two texts.
 For example, RD needs to confirm the reply is a logical consequence of the post and dialogue history, and QA needs to pick out the answer that the question hardly contains.
 From the applying perspective, the difference between text matching tasks is the different fusion and utilization of these matching signals.
-Thus, if one matching model can capture the essential matching signals shared across tasks and combine them according to a specific matching task, its multi-task generalization ability will be improved.
+However, the current mainstream end-to-end fine-tuning paradigm makes the model overemphasize the task-specific matching signals and domain biases but loses the ability to capture the essential matching signals that can be used across different matching tasks and domains for IR, which reduces generalization to different tasks and domains.} Thus, if one matching model can capture the essential matching signals shared across tasks and combine them according to a specific matching task, its multi-task generalization ability will be improved.
 However, the main challenges to obtaining a good generalized text matching model lay in two folds, 1) how to capture the essential matching signals?
 2) how to exploit these signals to apply the model to different matching tasks?